 Add extra soil to fill in around the hole and up to about 1” below the container rim.
 Press the soil firmly around the base of the plant.

 Spread a light layer of mulch over container soil surface to reduce evaporation.

 Water the container with a slow, gentle drip.
 Continue to water until there’s seepage from the drainage holes.
 Soil will settle during watering.
 If settling is significant, add a light layer of mulch to even out the surface.
-If possible, use a deck irrigation kit or a drip irrigation kit for container gardening to ensure regular watering for your container plant.
+If possible, use a deck or drip irrigation kit for container gardening to ensure regular watering for your container plant.

 Place the container in a protected location for a day or two to help the plant acclimate it its new home.

 Set the pot in a place where it will get full sun and protection from wind.
 Check the soil daily during the first two weeks, while the tomato is becoming established.
-Keep your tomato evenly moist!
-Read more about watering tomatoes in pots.
+Keep your tomato evenly moist! ( Read more about watering tomatoes in pots.)